The Bing Crosby Information

 year, being watched by very large audiences.
 His last television appearance was

-in “Bing Crosby’s Merrie Olde Christmas” which was taped in England and shown
+Christmas” which was taped in England and shown in the U.S.A. on November 30,

-in the U.S.A. on November 30, 1977 and in the U.K. on December 24, 1977.
-This
+1977 and in the U.K. on December 24, 1977.
+This final show was also made

-final show was also made available on commercial video.
+available on commercial video.

 For more detailed information, click here.

-Bing originally developed his skills on the vaudeville and theater
+Bing originally developed his skills on the vaudeville and theater stage and enjoyed a record run of over twenty weeks

-in New York and Brooklyn in 1931–32.
-Appearances at numerous theaters across
+1931–32.
+Appearances at numerous theaters across the

-and radio virtually ended his concert work until World War II when he became a
+radio virtually ended his concert work until World War II when he became a

 prolific entertainer at military camps and at bond rallies.
-Thereafter he made very
+Thereafter he made

-the concert stage with a vengeance.
+to the concert stage with a vengeance.

 Bing starred in